Offences Against the Person Act 1861: Section 18

-This section creates the offences of wounding and causing grievous bodily harm, with intent to cause grievous bodily harm, or to resist arrest.
+Section 18 of the act creates the offences of wounding and causing grievous bodily harm, with intent to cause grievous bodily harm, or to resist arrest.
 It is punishable with life imprisonment.

-This section replaces section 4 of the Offences against the Person Act 1837.
+Section 18 of the act replaces section 4 of the Offences Against the Person Act 1837 (7 Will.
+4 & 1 Vict. c.
+85).

 Charges under this section are, under CPS guidance, reserved for crimes with very high intent which cause serious (potentially life-threatening) harm or showed malicious intent and caused really serious life-threatening or life-altering harm.
 The former offences under this section of shooting and attempting to shoot with intent have been repealed.
 It is also no longer possible to charge the remaining offences of wounding and causing grievous bodily harm as having been committed with intent to maim, disfigure or disable as the relevant words have been repealed.

 Section 19

-This section defined the expression "loaded arms".
+Section 19 of the act defined the expression "loaded arms".
 The repeal of this section was consequential on the repeal of the offences of shooting and attempting to shoot with intent under sections 14 and 18 above.

 Section 20

-This section creates the offences of wounding and inflicting grievous bodily harm.
+Section 20 of the act creates the offences of wounding and inflicting grievous bodily harm.
 The CPS guidance prefers this section to be used instead of section 18 when the harm done was more consequential rather than intentional, and/or the wounding was less serious.
 These are therefore less serious than the offences created by section 18 and carry a maximum prison sentence of 5 years.

-This section replaces section 4 of the Prevention of Offences Act 1851 (14 & 15 Vict c 19).
+This section replaces section 4 of the Prevention of Offences Act 1851 (14 & 15 Vict. c.
+19).
 The offence of wounding either with or without a weapon or instrument under this section replaces the offence of stabbing, cutting or wounding under that section.